-Even worse, annual taxes can be due on profits that have accrued in an investment situation (such as a real estate partnership), but for one reason or another have not actually been realized.
-Of course, there are government recognised retirement vehicles in most western countries, but in reality the choices of investment are limited and the funds can be easy prey for would be litigants, who have no problem tracking down a potential target's assets, since financial privacy provisions are non-existent in most countries today.
+Similarly, annual taxes can be due on profits that have accrued in an investment situation (such as a real estate partnership), but for one reason or another have not actually been realized.
+Though there are government recognised retirement vehicles in most western countries, but in reality the choices and availability of investment options are limited.

 Financial privacy provisions are nearly non-existent in most countries, making ones assets open to potential litigants, who have no problem tracking down a potential target's assets.
 It is recommended that you check with your own country’s tax rules and consult a tax expert regarding various options for tax-deferred investing strategies in offshore structures.

 For instance, the U.S. tax code makes it virtually impossible to legally use offshore structures with U.S. persons or entities as shareholders for tax-deferred investing, unless the structure's primary use is for the operation of an internationally based business.
 As always, we recommend that you consult with a tax lawyer in your country of residence to see what loopholes can be used for your advantage.

 Every western country’s tax code leaves open certain loopholes so that the elites of that country can use them to their own advantage.
 Investors based in the U.S. have an especially hard time because of the aggressive nature of U.S. regulators, who are apt to impose their authority on foreign-based investment providers.
 Many offshore funds and other investment options are consequently not open to U.S. persons and entities.

 Most of these have a track record way in excess of what investors (in particular U.S. investors) are accustomed too.
 American securities regulations are so onerous, that even offshore investment companies can be forced to comply with U.S. regulations if they accept funds from U.S. based investors.